secretstartups/handbook/job-families/marketing/brand-growth/index.html.md

 ### Staff Brand Manager

-The senior brand manager reports to the Manager, Brand Strategy and Growth.
+The Staff Brand Manager reports to the Manager, Brand Strategy and Growth.

 #### Staff Brand Manager Job Grade